unfoldingWord-box3/audio-obs-navigator/docs/extension-development-cycle.md

 ## UI development cycle

-Since we can take advantage of the much faster Vite dev server, it is encouraged to begin developing webview UI by running the `pnpm run start:webview` command and then editing the code in the `webview-ui/src` directory.
+Since we can take advantage of the much faster Vite dev server, it is encouraged to begin developing webview UI by running the `npm run start:webview` command and then editing the code in the `webview-ui/src` directory.

 _Tip: Open the command palette and run the `Simple Browser` command and fill in `http://localhost:3000/` when prompted.
 This will open a simple browser environment right inside VS Code._